-Deployed by providers at scale, we will be able to screen populations of patients at high risk of untreated depression (like military and their families, students, people with disabilities, life-threatening diseases, severe physical pain, and people in under-treated communities), and bring millions of suffering people being missed by self-reporting the help they need.
+Deployed by providers at scale, we will be able to screen populations of patients at high risk of untreated depression (like military and their families, students, people with disabilities, life-threatening diseases, severe physical pain, and people in under-treated communities), and bring millions of missed patients the help they need.

 Together, we will reduce the prevalence of three problems in depression treatment.

-Depressed individuals who could benefit from treatment but are missed by surveys, or by their healthcare providers' lack of time or information necessary to assess them, or dismiss their own depression as something happening "all in their head" rather than, as we can show them, something happening even in their blood
+There are clinically depressed individuals who could benefit from treatment but are missed by surveys, or by their healthcare providers' lack of time or information necessary to assess them.
+They may dismiss their own depression as something better left undiscussed, or something happening "all in their head" rather than, as we can show them, something happening even in their blood.